Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 I had a hysterectomy at 27 years old, and still had my ovaries, I wasn’t having hot flushes, although I started having intolerance to foods, and hay fever and sinus issues that I had never previously experienced.

-I couldn’t think straight, felt more anxious than normal, despite all of that I decided it was probably stress, because I work in a high-pressured job at that time for the Department of corrections.
+I couldn’t think straight, felt more anxious than normal, despite all of that I decided it was probably stress, because I worked in a high-pressured job at that time for the Department of Corrections.
 So, I ignored it all, of course I know now what was happening.

-It is amazing how little women know about perimenopause, the changes, the symptoms or the management of it, I knew nothing other than hot flushes were a symptom and I wasn’t getting those.
+It is amazing how little I knew about menopause, the changes, the symptoms or the management of it, I knew nothing other than hot flushes were a symptom and I wasn’t getting those.

-I felt this sense of urgency that I had never had before, I was changing, I felt different, I have always been a “busy” person, strong, plenty of energy.
-This changed to waking regularly through the night, I felt an overwhelming tiredness most days and became easily irritated.
+I felt this sense of urgency that I had never had before, I was changing, I felt different, and yet externally everything was the same.
+I have always been a “busy” person, strong, plenty of energy.
+This changed to waking regularly through the night, I felt an overwhelming tiredness most days and became easily irritated, I got Rosacea, a redness to the facial skin, joint pain and muscle tightness.

 One of my strengths is taking action, always a self-help geek, I started reading, searching google, not once did midlife or perimenopause come up as a result of any symptom searches.
 The searches offered depression, therapy, meditation etc. even my doctor suggested I could try anti-depressants and see if that helped.